Doctoral Student Public Humanities Fellowship

 with the NYU Center for the Humanities and Humanities New York

-- Participate in workshops scheduled for December and June
+- The Fellow will participate in workshops scheduled for December 2020 and June 2021.

-- Present the outcomes of their research and public work to the NYU community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York
+- The Fellow will present the outcomes of their planning and public work to their university community in coordination with their humanities center and submit reports to Humanities New York.

 About Humanities New York